-W# SRWD bit Mode Status register 0 1 0 0 1 Software-protected Status register is writable. the BP1 and BP0 bits can be changed 0 4 4 Hardware-protected Status Register is Hardware write-protected. the BP1 and BP0 bits cannot be changed
+W# SRWD bit Mode Status register 1 0 Statua ragistar ja writabla 0 0 Software-protected Status register is writable. the BP1 and BP0 bits can be changed 1 1 the BF I and BF0 bits can be changed 0 1 Hardware-protected Status Register is Hardware write-protected.
+0 l riardware-protected the BP1 and BP0 bits cannot be changed input pin is irrelevant.

 The protection features of the device are summarized in Table 6-3.
-When the state register write inhibit bit (SRWD) in the state register is 0 (its initial transfer state), the state register can be written (provided that the WEL bit has previously set by the WREN statement) and write-protected (W#) The logic level applied to the input pin is irrelevant.
+When the state register write inhibit bit (SRWD) in the state register is 0 (its initial transfer state), the state register can be written (provided that the WEL bit has previously set by the WREN statement) and write-protected (W#) The logic level applied to the